 When decorating your sacred space, only respond by the “right” feel the furniture and other objects give off.
 For instance, everything has its very own energy signature or frequency that gives off different vibes.
 So, decorate your sacred space and your entire home, if you can, with items that resonate with your own energy signature or at a frequency that you are trying to attain.

 You want your sacred space to be the inspiration for what you wish to achieve or if you’re happy where you are, you want your sacred space to maintain your current level of focus.
-Here are 5 easy and affordable feng shui tips for your sacred space .
+Here are 5 easy and affordable feng shui tips for your sacred space.

 MAKING YOUR RITUALS SACRED

 Having a sacred space and sacred ritual will again, invoke the “why” of your goals which will help increase the odds in your favor for accomplishing them.
-Giving yourself the gift of slowing down a bit before going to work can do wonders with changing a person’s perception of any situation.
-To strive to live beyond despair, we must first re-establish what our purpose or reason for being.
-Again, it is not to labor for basic survival but to attain a much higher level of experiences.
-When we have done so, going to work, taking care of family, paying bills, everyday life rituals won’t be just a plethora of empty gestures.
+Giving yourself the gift of slowing down a bit before going to work can do wonders for changing a person’s perception of any situation.
+To strive to live beyond despair, we must first re-establish our purpose or reason for being.
+Again, it is not to labor for basic survival but to attain a much higher level of experience.
+When we have done so, going to work, taking care of family, paying bills, and everyday life rituals won’t be just a plethora of empty gestures.

 In your sacred space, create a visual wall or vision board.
 This visual of your real purpose will keep your spirit free from the confinement of our world constructs.
 Make it a weekly ritual to accomplish at least one step toward making your real purpose a reality.
-Demote the idea of your need to work for housing, food, clothing, the basics from the status of “important fulfillments” to the status of “already taken care of”.
-Shifting your energy of focus to this degree will free you to see your life at a much wider angle as opposed to seeing it from an ant’s view.
-Before dashing off to work, sit in your sacred space for a few moments and energetically absorb your visual wall.
+Demote the idea of your need to work for housing, food, clothing, and the basics from the status of “important fulfillments” to the status of “already taken care of”.
+Shifting your energy of focus to this degree will free you to see your life from a much wider angle as opposed to seeing it from an ant’s view.
+Before dashing off to work, sit in your sacred space for a few moments, and energetically absorb your visual wall.
 When your spirit is free, life becomes more exciting and not just a conglomeration of meaningless acts.

 In your sacred space, light a candle.
 Never underestimate the powerful ritual of lighting a candle.
 According to Spiritual Arts Institute, candles are known to invoke different intentions depending on their color, design, and their added infused ingredients of oils, herbs, and/or gems.
 Choosing the right candle for the right intention can be just as important as choosing the right partner for marriage.
 Whatever your desired result, the tools used must always match your overall intentions.

 In your sacred space, recite your favorite list of affirmations or have them in view.
 Affirmations are a great way to affirm what we wish to see happen in our lives and saying or seeing them on a daily basis makes it easy for our thoughts to begin vibrating at the desired frequency.
-Affirmations are influencers that guide our thoughts and emotions to experiencing what we ultimately wish to experience which is happiness.
+Affirmations are influencers that guide our thoughts and emotions to experience what we ultimately wish to experience which is happiness.
 Saying positive words, over time, will guide our thoughts and feelings to reverberate at that same frequency.
 Our life will then begin to mirror who and what we are truly wishing to achieve as our real purpose.

-So, once you’ve begun the journey to reestablish what your real purpose is, create your very own sacred space to reacquaint yourself with your inner-being as often as you are willing.
+So, once you’ve begun the journey to reestablish what your real purpose is, create your very own sacred space to reacquaint yourself with your inner being as often as you are willing.
 Laboring for basic needs is not your real purpose for being.
 When you finally come to terms with this one fact, your energy of focus will become so much more powerful than ever before.
 And your goals will begin to manifest at a faster rate.